How Grandparents Can Contribute to 529 Plans

 When your grandchild fills out the Free Application for Federal Student Aid (FAFSA), the money in a parent-owned 529 is counted as an asset, which can limit the student's eligibility for financial aid.
 Grandparent-owned 529 accounts, on the other hand, aren't considered assets on FAFSA forms and won't reduce a student's financial aid eligibility.

-Until recently, disbursements from grandparent-owned 529 plans also counted as taxable income for students, but a recent announcement from the Department of Education suggests they may do away with this rule.3 That means students wouldn't owe taxes on money from grandparent-owned 529 plans, which could make those plans an especially appealing option for families as they save for college.
+Previously, withdrawals from grandparent-owned 529 plans were treated as untaxed income to the student on the FAFSA, potentially reducing financial aid eligibility.
+However, under the FAFSA Simplification Act, this rule has been eliminated: disbursements from these plans are no longer reported as student income.3 That means students wouldn't owe taxes on money from grandparent-owned 529 plans, which could make those plans an especially appealing option for families as they save for college.

 The guidelines are evolving, and 529 plan rules vary considerably by state, so consider working with a knowledgeable tax or financial professional to make an informed decision for your family.